Photographers of the American Civil War: Thomas C. Roche

-Thomas C. Roche (1826–1895) In 1858, Roche became interested in photography and was listed as an agent at 83 South St. in Brooklyn, New York.
+In 1858, Thomas C. Roche (1826–1895) became interested in photography and was listed as an agent at 83 South St. in Brooklyn, New York.
 In 1862 he went to work for Anthony Co., taking the first complete set of Central Park stereoviews published by them.
-Many, early Anthony stereoviews by Roche were published on fragile glass which, not surprisingly, are today extremely rare.
+Many early Anthony stereoviews by Roche were published on fragile glass which, not surprisingly, are today extremely rare.
 Over the years, Roche was Anthony Co.'s principal photographer and senior advisor and one of their most valuable assets, developing many patents for the company's products and processes.
 Arguably, Roche's most important patent (241,070) was taken out in 1881 for a silver bromide-sensitized gelatin, "dry plate."
 Roche's process would signal the end of "wet plate" photography.
 Roche lived well off his many royalties, and continued as technical advisor to the company, sharing his knowledge, wisdom and anecdotes with readers of Anthony's Bulletin up until his death in 1895.
 Roche is probably best known for, and counts among his many accomplishments, the roughly 50 stereoviews taken on April 3, 1865, following the fall of Petersburg, Virginia.
 These include the "death studies", at least 20 stereoviews of the dead, allegedly taken inside Fort Mahone The War Department contracts guaranteed the Anthonys the stereo negatives, while furnishing the government with the large format plates.